lthms/soap.coffee-lthms/site/posts/StackedGit2.md

     drawbacks too.

-    During the past year, I’ve pushed fairly large commits which could have been splitted into several smaller ones, for the sake of keeping my “one commit per MR” policy.
+    During the past year, I’ve pushed fairly large commits which could have been split into several smaller ones, for the sake of keeping my “one commit per MR” policy.
 I have also had to manage large stacks of MRs.

 My previous approach based on git branches did not scale well with